purrre/wrld-bot/README.md

 # Usage
 The default prefix is `,`.
 There is currently no way to set your own, however I can add that if this bot does well.

-WRLD supports both text and application (slash) commands.
+wrld supports both text and application (slash) commands.
 You can do ,help or /help to view all commands.

 The bot is really simple, and therefore is pretty self explanatory to use.
 It's pretty hard to not understand, however if you need help with anything contact me on `Twitter/X @purezeroh` or `Discord @purree` **Do not contact me regarding self-hosting unless it's about fair use**

 # Building
 ### If you're not experienced in python, stop here.
 You don't need to self-host until you know what you're doing.
 I will not provide support on self-hosting
 This being said, if you want to host wrld yourself:
-1. WRLD is written in [pycord](https://pycord.dev/), a discord.py fork.
+1. wrld is written in [pycord](https://pycord.dev/), a discord.py fork.
 Please ensure its installed (instructions below)
-2. Clone the Repo or download as ZIP.
+2. Clone the Repo or download.
-3. Create a file named `.env` and paste the following:
+3. Create a file named `.env` in the base directory and paste the following:
 ```env
 BOT_TOKEN=
 DEV_TOKEN=